"Hawaii of Korea"? Does Jeju Island live up to its nickname?

 Thinking of planning a trip to Jeju?

-We've put together this article with our best advice and itinerary suggestions to help you start planning your every own vacation to Jeju island.
+We've put together this Jeju itinerary with our best advice and itinerary suggestions to help you start planning your every own vacation to Jeju island.
 But before you pack your bags and book your flights, don't forget to do this... you'll thank us later.

 This was no cruise ship.
 I mean, when we saw the ferry in the harbor, Ben's first words were, "I think it's sagging in the middle."
 Not something you want to hear minutes before you board a ship for the night.